Yichiba/webserver/README.md

 ## Webserv
 Webserv is a custom HTTP server implementation written in C/C++ that supports HTTP/1.1.
 The purpose of this project is to gain a better understanding of how web servers work and to be able to test it with an actual web browser.
-The project was completed with the help of a teammate, the one and only <a href="https://github.com/AMAZZAL-AMINE">AMAZZAL AMINE</a>
+The project was completed with the help of a teammates,  <a href="https://github.com/AMAZZAL-AMINE">AMAZZAL AMINE</a>  and <a href="https://github.com/rouali98"> OUALI RIDA</a>
 <br>

 General Information